Start procedure for expansion of De Onlanden balancing lake

 Climate scenarios predict increasingly frequent heavy and prolonged rainfall.
 That is why more space for water is needed.
 De Onlanden can now collect 7.5 million cubic metres of water.
 The plans for expanding the balancing lake allow for another 5.2 million cubic metres of water.
 This will allow more water to be collected temporarily (for a number of days) in extreme situations before it is discharged into the sea.
 In addition, the most vulnerable areas will be the last to collect extra water.
 The area must be ready to store extra water by 2025.

-Noorderzijlvest Water Authority , as the project initiator, Noorderzijlvest Water Authority the Province of Drenthe, as the competent authority, are collaborating with the Province of Groningen and the councils and Noordenveld on the construction of balancing lake additional balancing lake De Onlanden. site managers fromStaatsbosbeheer (Dutch Forestry Commission), Natuurmonumenten (Dutch Society for Nature Conservation) Stichting Het Drentse Landschap are also involved in the discussions.
-Last fall, the boards of these parties decided to further develop plans for the construction of the balancing lake the boundaries of De Onlanden, with a focus on protecting the vulnerable natural environment.
+The project initiator, Noorderzijlvest Water Authority the competent authority, the Province of Drenthe, are collaborating with the Province of Groningen and the councils and Noordenveld on the realisation balancing lake additional balancing lake De Onlanden. site managers fromStaatsbosbeheer (Dutch Forestry Commission), Natuurmonumenten (Dutch Society for Nature Conservation) Stichting Het Drentse Landschap are also involved in the discussions.
+Last fall, the boards of these parties decided to further develop plans realisation the balancing lake the boundaries of De Onlanden, with a focus on protecting the vulnerable natural environment.
 This decision was made after it became clear that alternatives outside the boundaries of De Onlanden were not feasible in the short term.
 The parties involved will also continue their dialogue regarding the longer term.
 A vision for the future of the water system outside De Onlanden will be developed, incorporating other themes such as agricultural transition and nature conservation goals.